 An Independent Expert Panel (IEP) was appointed to monitor the effectiveness, humaneness and safety of controlled shooting during the 2013 pilots.
 The IEP’s report in April 2014 raised concerns about the humaneness of shooting as a culling method, and concluded that standards needed to be improved if culling was to continue in the pilot areas.
 The Government announced that the culls would continue, with amendments to improve effectiveness in the proportion of badgers killed and time taken for shot badgers to die.

 The second year of the cull took place in autumn 2014.
 The minimum target for the number of badgers to be culled to meet licence conditions was met in West Somerset, but not in West Gloucestershire.
 Following the 2014 culls, the Government concluded that a controlled shooting cull could be humane and effective.
 The cost for the second year of the badger culls was £3.1 million, with an additional £1.4 million spent on policing.

 The third year of the four year cull took place in autumn 2015 in the existing two areas, and in a new area in Dorset.
 The target minimum number of badgers for 2015 was achieved in all three areas.

-The Conservative Government has announced that it intends to enable badger control to take place over a wider number of areas in 2016.
-Changes were made to the license conditions which may enable more culling to take place, although culling areas have yet to be announced.
+The Conservative Government announced that it intended to enable badger control to take place over a wider number of areas in 2016.
+Changes were made to the license conditions which may have enabled a greater number of license applications to be successful.

-Badger culling as a means of controlling TB in cattle remains a contentious policy.
+The effectiveness of badger culling as a means of controlling TB in cattle remains contentious.